nkrishna79/get-it-done/README.md

 #Hangman Game
 =============
-Hangman.java is a very simple implementation of the game.
-The only difference between the standard game and this one is that a player can also suggest words during the guessing process of letter to find the challenge word.
+Hangman.java is a very simple implementation of the traditional game.
+Hangmantest.java has got some simple unit tests surrounding the hangman module.

 # Run instructions
 ==================
-To run this code, simple right click on hangman.java file and hit run.
+To run this code, simple right click on Hangman.java/HangmanTest.java file and hit run.